ABOUT

 This python program is used to generate the episode guide from the YouTube channel by querying the YouTube Data API.

-.
+All video information is internally stored in a sqlite database.
+The database is located in the db directory.
+The database is created and updated by the python program by running python setup.py install.
 The program will create the database if it does not exist, and update the database if it does exist.

-The episode guide markdown file is used to generate the episode guide HTML file, which is located in the templates
+The episode guide markdown file is used to generate the episode guide HTML file, which is located in the templates directory.
+The episode guide HTML file is used by the Flask app to display the episode guide.

 Requirements